spojit-flow/spojit-docs/docs/user-guide/services/default-connector.md

----
-template: overrides/main.html
----
-!!! note "Before you begin"

-    In order to use the features in this section you need to have an active Spojit account.
-If you don't have an account you can checkout out the [pricing](https://www.spojit.com/pricing.html "Spojit Pricing"){target="_blank"} and [register here](https://app.spojit.com/register "Spojit Registration"){target="_blank"}.
-If you already have an account you can [login here](https://app.spojit.com/login "Spojit Login"){target="_blank"}.
 ___

-This is a simple RESTful service that sends HTTP requests using GET, POST, PUT and DELETE methods in JSON format.

-!!! warning "Important"
+!!! danger "Important"

-    This service has a built in JSON parser and will not work with other formats.
-Requests will automatically contain `Content-Type: application/json` and `Accept: application/json` headers.
+    * This service has a built in JSON parser and will automatically convert to the proper format.
+Requests will automatically contain required headers and authorization configuration so they do not need to be added.
+    * The following (below) is a general guide on how to use the methods for this service.
+The examples use the [JSONPlaceholder](https://jsonplaceholder.typicode.com/ "JSONPlaceholder"){target="_blank"} fake online REST API.
+Please refer to the system documentation above for full path and schema information.

 ___
 ### GET